Nestlé is spending billions to create a market for recycled plastics - Local News 8

 In October, the group named Nestlé, Coca-Cola and PepsiCo as the top polluting companies for the second year running.

 Nestlé’s total plastics packaging usage in 2018 was 1.7 million metric tons, according to the company’s website.
-Defruyt says only 2% of Nestlé’s plastics packaging is currently recycled.
+Defruyt says only 2% of Nestlé’s plastics packaging is made from recycled material.

 Its bottled water division, Nestlé Waters, is the largest of its kind in the world, manufacturing the likes of S.Pellegrino, Buxton and Poland Spring across 87 factories worldwide.